llpeterson/internetworking/switching.md

 Probably the most significant thing to notice about the ATM cell, and the reason it is called a cell and not a packet, is that it comes in only one size: 53 bytes.
 What was the reason for this?
-A big reason was to facilitate the implementation of hardware switches.
+One big reason was to facilitate the implementation of hardware switches.
 When ATM was being created in the mid- and late 1980s, 10-Mbps Ethernet was the cutting-edge technology in terms of speed.
 To go much faster, most